Djaytan/fallenvaders-minecraft-plugin/doc/install.md

 use Maven as compiler, the default build is useless, may fail and take time before the launch.*

-For achieve this, click on "Modify options" and the mark the option "Do not build before run".
+For achieve this, click on "Modify options" and then mark the option "Do not build before run".
 You can see the screen below:
 ![Do not build before launch](img/install_deactive_build_at_launch.jpg)